zbalkan/PANhunt/README.md

 PANhunt is a tool that can be used to search drives for credit card numbers (PANs).
 This is useful for checking PCI DSS scope accuracy.
 It's designed to be a simple, standalone tool that can be run from a USB stick.
 PANhunt includes a python PST file parser.

+With v1.3, breaking changes are implemented:

+- Migrated to Python 3
+- A default text log appended for the sake of accountability
+- Text report now accepts only directory as an argument while the name is fixed.
+- Text report filename template: `panhunt_<timestamp>.report`
+- An optional JSON formatted report generation capability is added for integration with 3rd parties
+- JSON report filename template: `panhunt_<timestamp>.json`

 ## Build

 PANhunt is a Python script that can be easily converted to a standalone Windows executable using PyInstaller.